 16. Communicate Expectations Before Traveling

 Traveling as a couple can either create wonderful memories or harness the worst fight between each other.
-Planning a trip together with your partner is a crucial task that can only be successfully executed if both of the partners are on the same page.
+Planning a trip together with your partner is a crucial task that can only be successfully executed if both partners are on the same page.

-To plan a ‘fight-free’ travel, my partner and I always ensure to communicate with each other’s expectations beforehand regarding the activities to do and places to visit.
-Once that is sorted, we divide all the tasks, where me being the one who books for everything and my partner manages the immigration documentation, insurance, and trip finances ensuring that we never run out of cash.
+To plan a ‘fight-free’ travel, my partner and I always ensure to communicate each other’s expectations beforehand regarding the activities to do and places to visit.
+Once that is sorted, we divide all the tasks, where me being the one who books everything and my partner manages the immigration documentation, insurance, and trip finances ensuring that we never run out of cash.

 Communication is, however, the most crucial element; therefore, every single action regarding the trip planning is communicated between both of us on a regular basis.
 By being aware of each other’s preferences and planning the trip together is the key to a lovely memorable trip as a couple.